A03: Production server with Real-Time Web

 In this assignment, you will be writing a web application where you have to include real-time web technologies.
 You should also publish your application on a real (public) production server.

 The idea behind the application is that you should be able to list issues from your GitHub repository for this examination assignment (e.g. https://github.com/1dvX23/xx222xx-examination-3).
 You will use this repository for your code but also test the application by creating issues (and comments) and include these in your application through the GitHub REST API and GitHub's webhooks.

-The assignment aims to give the student practical and theoretical experience about developing real-time web applications through Web socket and Web hooks.
-The student should also get practical experience how to put the built web application into production in a secure way.
+The assignment aims to give the student practical and theoretical experience about developing real-time web applications through Web socket and webhooks.
+The student should also get practical experience on how to put the built web application into production in a secure way.

 Requirements of the application

 The image above tries to explain the application flow in this assignment.

-- When a client connects to the application it will contact GitHub through their web API and fetch all created issues on your repository.
-The response will be in JSON which is a good thing since we are working with Node.js.
+- When a client connects to the application it will contact GitHub through their REST API and fetch all created issues on your repository.
+The response will be in JSON, which is good because we work with Node.js.

 - One thing the client script needs to do is, for example, the ability to connect to your server´s WebSocket channel.

 - When a new "issue-event" happens on GitLab they will fire a (by you) registered HTTP POST which should point to your application.

 - The webhook will send you data and your application should use the web socket channel(s) to update the client in real-time.

 - Design your application with security in mind.

 - For instance, your code must check that the webhook POST comes from GitHub.

 - Along with your code, and installation scripts you should also commit an assignment report that answers some questions (see below).

 - You are free to choose and use third-party packages to solve the problem but they should be mention and motivated in your assignment report.

 To handle API keys